Victor Nelsson: FC Copenhagen

 On 5 July 2019, Nelsson joined FC Copenhagen signing a contract until 2024.

 Galatasaray

 Galatasaray announced on 11 August 2021 that it had reached an agreement with Copenhagen for a transfer fee of €7 million to be paid within five years.
 In addition, according to the agreement, the unilateral release fee of the football player was determined as €25 million.

+Nelsson became the champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
+Defeating Ankaragücü 4–1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with two weeks before the end and won the 23rd championship in its history.

+Loan to AS Roma

+On February 3, 2025, on transfer deadline day, it was confirmed that Nelsson joined Italian Serie A club AS Roma on a loan deal with an option to buy.

+Loan to Hellas Verona FC

+In a statement on 21 August 2025, Galatasaray announced that its player Nelsson will play on loan to the Italian team Hellas Verona with an option to purchase until the end of the season.